Experiential Learning Depot

 Once learners have memorized the buzzwords, have a basic understanding of the content, and have developed some relevant hard skills to get them started, are they in the clear?
 Will they succeed in their careers, live a happy life, be competitive, be creative, healthy, responsible, productive citizens?

-What are you doing to engage learners in 21st-century skill building?
+What are you doing to engage 21st-century learners in the 21st-century skill building?
 Can educators offer students both content knowledge and opportunities to develop essential 21st-century skills?
 The answer is yes!
 FInd out how.

 Whether you are a primary teacher, middle or high school teacher, an alternative educator, a home educator, a traditional or progressive educator, you need to ask yourself, "What am I doing to engage my students in 21st-century skill-building?"
 Do some serious, honest reflection.
 If you are delivering content, and content alone, reassess and make some changes.
 Learners deserve better.
 It's never too late to start!